gluecodes/storecle/README.md

 npm i @gluecodes/storecle
 ```

+It works along with either [React](https://reactjs.org/) or [Solid](https://www.solidjs.com/) that also needs to be installed in your app.
+For details, see their own documentations.

 ## Usage

 Soon official starter templates will be released.
 Using this library means following certain patterns which are explained below using a simple counter example.